How to Diagnose a Circuit That Drifts When It Heats Up

 After heating: V_out = 5 × 4724 / (10043 + 4724) = 1.601 V

-That's only about 0.12% change from the divider itself — not enough to explain an 8% drift.
-The resistors weren't the main culprits.
-But this calculation confirmed I needed to look elsewhere, and confirmed the methodology was sound.
+That's only about 0.12% change from the divider itself — not nearly enough to explain a large drift.
+In a case like this the resistors aren't the main culprits, but the calculation confirms the methodology is sound and tells you to look elsewhere.

-The signal then fed into a non-inverting amplifier stage before the ADC.
-The gain was set by another pair of resistors — both nominally 47 kΩ — giving a gain of 2.
-But I noticed something: one of those resistors was a garden-variety carbon-film part pulled from a general-purpose bin.
-The other was a proper metal-film unit (I could tell by the color coding).
+Suppose the signal then feeds a non-inverting amplifier stage before the ADC, with gain set by another pair of resistors — both nominally 47 kΩ, giving a gain of 2.
+A frequent mistake is mixing resistor types here: one a garden-variety carbon-film part, the other a proper metal-film unit.
+Carbon film might be rated at 200 ppm/°C, while metal film could be 50 ppm/°C.

 The gain of a non-inverting amplifier is: